-License Details Name of the license holder License type and number Date of issue of the license License Expiry date Nationality of the holder Certification concerning validit for holder to exercise privilege Ratings, e.g. category, class, ty etc. pe of aircraft, airframe Remarks, i.e. special endorsements relating to limitations and endorsements for privileges, and other information required in pursuance to Article 39 of the Chicago Convention; Any other details desired by the State issuing the license
+License Details Name of the license holder License type and number Date of issue of the license License Expiry date Nationality of the holder Certification concerning validit for holder to exercise privilege • Ratings, e.g. category, class, ty etc. rpe of aircraft, airframe Remarks, i.e. special endorsem limitations and endorsements f information required in pursual Chicago Convention; or privileges, and other Any other details desired by the license e State issuing the